Vaccines for Children (VFC) Program

 *VFC-eligible children are those who are eligible for Medicaid, uninsured, American Indian/Alaska Native, or underinsured at a Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC), or any other provider with delegated authority.

-Children who are Wyoming residents and do not qualify for VFC vaccine are eligible for WyVIP vaccine.
+Children who are Wyoming residents, 18 years and under, and do not qualify for VFC vaccine are eligible for WyVIP vaccine.
+Influenza vaccine, Hepatitis A, meningococcal, and HPV are NOT available through the WyVIP Program.